Principles of Total Quality Management & Eight Principles of TQM

 6. Continual Improvement

 Continual improvement of the process is an essential step for every industry to satisfy its customers.
-Therefore, TQM assists the company in keeping watching the constant improvement of the system to improve the service quality and product of the industry.
+Therefore, TQM assists the company in keeping an eye on the constant improvement of the system to improve the service quality and products of the industry.
 Above all, continual improvement assists the company in achieving competitive advantages, and it is the most critical principle among the eight principles of TQM.
+It is a cyclical process that continuously identifies and resolves problems to achieve operational success.

 7. Factual Approach to Decision-Making